jonschlinkert/git-username/README.md

 # git-username [![NPM version](https://badge.fury.io/js/git-username.png)](http://badge.fury.io/js/git-username)

-> Get the username from a git remote origin URL.
+> Extract the username from a git remote origin URL.

+This differs from [git-user-name](https://github.com/jonschlinkert/git-user-name), which provides name of the current user from git config.

 ## Install
 Install with [npm](npmjs.org):